hasnaazi/Web-Scrapping/README.md

-# Analyzing_Kalibr
+# Analyzing_Indeed

-# What is Kalibrr?
+# What is Indeed?

-<a href="https://www.kalibrr.com/">Kalibrr</a> is a company that provides a platform for worker recruitment.
-This is motivated by the fact that companies often experience being overwhelmed during the process of recruiting prospective employees.
+<a href="https://id.indeed.com/">Indeed</a> is a job vacancy site visited by 250 million people every month (source: https://id.indeed.com/about).
+Not only in Indonesia, Indeed is an international company that provides job information in various regions on an international scale.

 # This Project
 In this project I collected data for Job of Data Analyst in Indonesia.
 I used this data to answer the following questions.

 <ul>1.
 Where is the most location that open data analyst job vacancy?</ul>
 <ul>2.
 What is the salary range for data analyst jobs offered?</ul>

+This process code can be checked in a file with ipynb format

 # My Findings
 <hr>